Universal Periodic Review

 The United States is next...

-The UPR Working Group will review the United States in April-May 2020.
-The deadline for the US government to submit a report is February 2020.
-The current administration did not elect to submit a mid-term report, which was due in May, 2019.
+The UPR Working Group will review the United States in November 2020.
+The deadline for the US government to submit a report was February 2020.
+The current administration did not elect to submit a mid-term report, which was due in May, 2019, and has not yet submitted their full-term report.

 Please join our webinars to find out more about the process.
 We encourage grassroots activists and NGOs to take advantage of this opportunity to hold the Trump Administration accountable for its countless ongoing human rights abuses.

 Download the US Human Rights Network Executive Summary Report submitted to the United Nations in October, 2019.
-The report is informed by 38 issue reports submitted by Network members.
+The report is informed by 38 issue reports submitted by 74 Network members and partner organizations.

 Join the Movement